aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/06-updatebuild.md

 In this section, we will update the sample Dockerfile created earlier to automatically trigger the container build and update to Amazon ECR as part of the CodePipeline we created earlier.

-We will modify the Dockerfile to run a Genomics workflow using [Nextflow](https://www.nextflow.io/index.html)
+We will modify the Dockerfile to run a Genomics workflow using [Nextflow](https://www.nextflow.io/index.html).

-Nextflow is a workflow manager and [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) that enables scalable and reproducible scientific workflows using software containers.
-Workflow managers are software tools that make it easier to run complex bioinformatic analyses that involve multiple steps, each of which may invoke a different piece of software with different environmental dependencies or resource requirements

 We will go over the Nextflow architecture and job execution/orchestration more in the next lab.
 For now, we will go ahead and update the repository and see how the CICD pipeline works for your build.